Photograph: [Public Domain] The Athenaeum

 —Ralph Waldo Emerson, “Nature”

-There is a beautiful word in German, “Waldeinsamkeit”, which literally translates as “forest loneliness”; more specifically, it is the feeling of solitude, of being joyfully alone in the woods and feeling deeply connected to the natural world.
-Indeed, Emerson wrote a poem by the very same name (and owned land including the aptly named Walden Pond, which itself inspired Henry David Thoreau’s journal, Walden; or, Life in the Woods); similarly, Sargent produced some of his finest, light-saturated impressionistic paintings on his outdoor European excursions, with both men exquisitely capturing the magical and mystical potency of being in the great outdoors.
+There is a beautiful word in German, “Waldeinsamkeit”, which literally translates as “forest loneliness”.
+More specifically, it is the feeling of solitude, of being joyfully alone in the woods and feeling deeply connected to the natural world.
+Indeed, Emerson wrote a poem by the very same name (and owned land including Walden Pond, which itself inspired Henry David Thoreau’s journal, Walden; or, Life in the Woods); similarly, Sargent produced some of his finest, light-saturated impressionistic paintings on his field trips to the European continent.
+And thus, herewith a confluence of artistic vision, capturing the magical and mystical potency of being in the great outdoors.

 I do not count the hours I spend